-ALL the kinds, except flock-fish, are salted, or either dried in the fun, as the most common way, or in prepared kilns, or by the smoke of wood-fires in chimney corners; and in either case, require the being sostened and freshened in proportion to their bulk or bigness, their nature or dryness; the very dry fort, as, bacalao, cod fish or whiting, and such like, should be fleeped in luke warm milk and water; the fleeping kept as near as possible to an equal degree of heat.
-The larger fish should be steeped twelve, the small, as whiting, &c. about two hours.
-The cod are therefore laid to sleep in the evening, the whitings, &c. in the morning before they are to be dressed; after the time of steeping, they are to be taken out, and hung up by the tails until they are dreffed: the reason of hanging them up is, that they fosten equally as in the steeping, without extracting too much of the relish, which would make them insipid; when thus preprepared, the small fish, as whiting, tusk, and such like, are slowered and laid on the gridiron; and when a little hardened on the one side, must be turned and basted with oil upon a seather; and when basted on both sides, and well hot through, taken up, always observing, that as sweet oil supples, and supplies the fish with a kind of artificial juices, so the fire draws out those juices and hardens them; therefore be careful not to let them broil too long; no time can be prescribed, because of the difference of fires, and various bigness of the fish.
-A clear charcoal fire is much the best, and the fish kept at a good distance to broil gradually: the best way to know when they are enough is, they will swell a little in the basting, and you must not let them fall again.
+ALL kinds of fish, except stock-fish, are salted, or either dried in the sun, as the most common way, or in prepared kilns, or by the smoke of wood fires in chimney corners; and in either case require the being softened and freshened in proportion to their bulk, their nature or dryness; the very dry sort, as, cod-sish, bacalo, or whiting, and such like, should be steeped in luke-warm milk and water; the steeping kept as near as possible to an equal degree of heat.
+The larger fish should be steeped twelve, the fmall, as whiting, &c. about two hours. are therefore laid to sleep in the evening, the whitings, &c. in morning before they are to be dressed; after the time of steeping. they are to be taken out, and hung up by the tails until they are dressed: the reason of hanging them up is, that they soften equally as in the steeping, without extracting too much of the relish, which would make them insipid; when thus prepared, the fmall fifth, as whiting, tulk, and fuch like, are flowered and laid on the gridiron; and when a little hardened on the one fide, must be turned and basted with oil upon a feather; and when basted on both sides, and well hot through, taken up, always obferving, that as fweet oil supples, and supplies the fish with a kind of artificial juices, so the fire draws out those juices and hardens them; therefore be careful not to let them broil tolong; no time can be prescribed, because of the difference of fires, and the fizes of the fish.
+A clear chargoal fire is much the best, and the fish kept at a good distance to broil gradually : the best way to know when they are enough is, they will swell a little in the basting, and you must not let them fall again.

-The sauces are the same as usual to salt fish, and garnish with oysters fried in batter.
+The fauces are the same as usual to salt-fish, and garnish withoysters fried in batter

-But for a supper, for those that like sweet oil, the best sauce is oil, vinegar, and mustard beat up to a consistence, and served up in faucers.
+For a supper, for those that love sweet oil, the best sauce is oil, vinegar, and mustard beat up to a consistence, and served up in saucers.

-If boiled as the great fish usually are, it should be in milk and water, but not so properly boiled as kept just simmering over an equal fire; in which way, half an hour will do the largest fish, and five minutes the smallest.
-Some people broil both forts after simmering, and some pick them to pieces, and then toss them up in a pan with fried onions and apples.
+If boiled as the great fifth usually are, it should be in milk and water, but not so properly boiled as kept just simmering over an equal fire; in which way, half an hour will do the largest fifth, and five minutes the smallest.
+Some broil both forts after simmering, and some pick them to pieces, and then toss them up in a pan with fried-onions and apples.

-They are either way very good, and the choice depends on
+They are either way very good, and the choice depends on the

-the weak or strong stomach of the eaters.
+weak or strong stomach of the eaters.

-Dried salmon must be differently managed;
+Dried Salmon must be differently managed.

-FOR though a large fish, they do not require more steeping than a whiting; and when laid on the gridiron, should be moderately peppered.
+DRIED falmon though a large fifth, does not require moral freeping than a whiting; and when laid on the gridiron, should be moderately peppered.

-The dried berring,
+The dried Herring.

-INSTEAD of milk and water, should be steeped the like time as the whiting, in small beer; and to which, as to all kind of broiled salt-fish, sweet oil will always be sound the best basting, and no way affect even the delicacy of those who do not love oil.
+Instead of milk and water, should be steeped the like time as the whiting, in finall beer; and to which, as to all kind of broiled falt-fish, sweet oil will always be found the best basting, and no way affect even the delicacy of those who do not love oil.

-Stock fish,
+Stock Fift,